RogelioCamargo/wordle-helper/README.md

 https://rogers-wordle-helper.herokuapp.com/

-Using a trie data structure with over 12,000 words, this algoritm helps you find today's word!
+Using a trie data structure that has over 12,000 words, this algoritm helps you find today's Wordle!

 ## Setup